pregismond/coursera-diabetes-prediction/README.md

 ## Datasets

-For this project, we will use a modified version of the Pima Indians Diabetes Database `diabetes.csv`, which is available in this repository.
+For this project, we will use a modified version of the Pima Indians Diabetes Database (`diabetes.csv`), which is available in this [repository](https://github.com/pregismond/diabetes_dataset).

-The original dataset can be found here:
+The original dataset can be found here: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database

-The dataset contains data of female patients only.
-It contains some of the symptoms of diabetic patients like age, blood pressure, BMI, insulin, glucose, etc. and has got an output class label that has two values as either 0 or 1.
-The 0 resembles that a patient is non-diabetic and 1 resembles that a person has diabetes.
-Please note that this dataset, and the model that we train in the project, cannot be used in real life.
-We are only using this data for educational purposes.
+This dataset contains data exclusively from female patients.
+It includes various symptoms of diabetes, such as age, blood pressure, BMI, insulin levels, glucose levels, etc. The dataset also has an output class label with two possible values: 0 and 1.
+A value of 0 indicates that the patient is non-diabetic, while a value of 1 indicates that the patient has diabetes.
+Please note that this dataset and the model we train in this project are for educational purposes only and cannot be used in real-life applications.

-The dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.

 ## Learner